Lua: thumbnail support

 Additionally, as this script is working with a bunch of offline photos, it would be ideal the thumbnails could be more permenantly cached so that I don't get the dreaded skull if the cache expires.
 Perhaps there could be a flag settable on an image that tells darktable to not expire its thumbnail?

-#1 Updated by Jérémy Rosen almost 6 years ago
+#1 Updated by Jérémy Rosen about 6 years ago

 IRC conversation on the subject (so it doesn't get lost)